matt-maguire/www/content/posts/20220120_photography-for-hams/index.md

 Finally, I talked about using a raw file editor to provide a photographer with more freedom in processing an image, and briefly introduced the open source [darktable project](https://www.darktable.org/) as an example of such an editor.

 A recording of the talk will be available on the [MWRS YouTube channel](https://www.youtube.com/user/VK2MB) in due course.
-The presentation slides I used may be found [here](20220120-photography_for_hams.pdf).
+Here are the presentation slides I used:

+{{< embed-pdf url="20220120-photography_for_hams.pdf" >}}